vmware-tanzu/tanzu-dev-portal/content/learningpaths/worked-example-of-continuous-integration-and-delivery/install-jenkins.md

 ```

 Something to look out for in these logs are problems caused by mismatches between plug-in versions.
+Plug-ins are updated all the time, and sometimes one plug-in mandates a minimum version of another plug-in it depends on.

 ## Configure your Jenkins installation